dockstore/dockstore-ui/app/docs/markdown/getting-started-with-cwl.md

 You can see this tool takes two inputs, a parameter to control memory usage and a BAM file (binary sequence alignment file).
 It produces one output, a zip file, that contains various HTML reports that BamStats creates.

 There's a lot going on here.
 Let's break it down.
 The CWL is actually recognized and parsed by Dockstore (when we register this later).
 By default it recognizes `Dockstore.cwl` but you can customize this if you need to.
 One of the most important items below is the [CWL version](http://www.commonwl.org/v1.0/CommandLineTool.html#CWLVersion), you should label your CWL with the version you are using so CWL tools that cannot run this version can error out appropriately.
-Our tools have been tested with draft-3 and v1.0 (we recommend the latter).
+Our tools have been tested with v1.0.

 ```
 class: CommandLineTool